 Within the growing competition, companies keep on implementing novel approaches to sustain business resilience and outperform their competitors.
 This is where market players include the following trends in their IT strategies to be one step ahead.
 Let’s have a closer look.

 Trend 1.
 Combining offline and online spaces

 New buyer’s habits make the phenomenon of “bricks and clicks” more widespread.
 It assumes that retailers apply diverse selling means ― in-store, through the website, or using social media.

 As the pandemic is tending to a recession, consumers may need offline places as well where they can enjoy making purchases in person.
+With that, Rotageek’s survey showcases that 79% of customers are still purchasing groceries in brick-and-mortar stores.
 So, companies should provide a flawless customer experience (CX) and make sure users have convenient and hassle-free shopping, whether it occurs via an offline or virtual space.

 Trend 2.
 Customization to boost CX

 The ability to adapt to sharp changes in end-user behavior has already been taken for granted. eCommerce players should pay special attention to personalization.
 Alongside targeted offers, they may cover the whole shopping journey, which includes tailored recommendations, customized interactions with the stores, suitable payment methods, and much more.

 By introducing individualization to a greater extent, one may reduce marketing and sales costs, increase customer satisfaction rates, improve sales conversion rates, and boost employee engagement.